Skip to main content

 Background of Meridian

 While Meridian builds on the achievements of Lightweight MMM, it also incorporates the long-standing research work done by Google on Marketing Mix Models.
-We at Sellforte are big fans of Google's work on the topic, and have incorporated many of the ideas from Google's papers in our work.
+We at Sellforte are big fans of Google's work on the topic, and have incorporated many of the ideas from Google's papers in our work as well.
 Examples of Google's research on Marketing Mix Modeling below:

 Who is Meridian for?